The Brazilian payments company has attracted some big fans like Warren Buffett. Here, we investigate if StoneCo stock is a buy right now.

 - It’s backed by Buffett.

 We’re not in the business of following his every move, but if the Oracle of Omaha puts down a large stake in a company, it’s definitely worth paying attention to.
 When StoneCo went public back in October 2018, Buffett’s Berkshire Hathaway (NYSE: BRK.B) snapped up 14 million shares in the company at $24 a pop.
-The company now owns just over 5% of outstanding StoneCo shares, with the Brazilian company being one of Berkshire Hathaway’s top investments in 2019.
+The company now owns just over 5% of outstanding StoneCo shares.

 - It’s tapping into an underserved market.

 - Outstanding growth.
 And StoneCo can take advantage of this.
-In its recent earnings report, StoneCo reported a 55% jump in total payment volumes (TPV) in 2019, while revenue grew by more than 63% and the adjusted net margin sat at 33.3%.
-On the customer side of things, StoneCo’s client base grew 84% year-over-year and the company finished 2019 with over 135,000 clients using the company’s software.
+In its recent earnings report, StoneCo reported a 63% jump in total payment volumes (TPV) in 2020, while revenue grew 29% and the adjusted net margin sat at 25%.
+On the customer side of things, StoneCo’s client base grew 36% year-over-year and the company finished 2020 with over 650,000 customers.

 The bear case for StoneCo: